-The JSON Body field determines the data that will be sent from your Bug Reports to Suggestions.
+In the webhook of your Macro, the JSON body field determines which data from your Issues tickets to your Ideas.
 The fields on the left (e.g. “submitter” and “summary”) are the Parameters you’re matching to the External Source’s Parameters.
 The fields on the right are the values that will be mapped to every converted piece of feedback.
 The below example contains dynamic tags.

 Additional Option Notes

 - The Show in Feedback Management option will display the created Macro under the Actions on the Feedback Splash and List pages, and will give you the option to share the Macro with other Internal or Admin Teams for use in these locations.

 - Run Once Per Feedback ensures that your Feedback Macro will only hit its target one time to protect you from redundancy, bloat, or macro spam.

 - The Suppress Confirmation option will allow you to have the Macro trigger immediately when selected, without a confirmation page prompt.
 Use this option carefully and if you feel comfortable bypassing confirmation.

 Headers allow you to define additional static values sent with each request.
 Not all API calls require headers to be defined.
 A common use for headers is to provide authorization for your Webhook by adding your access key to your header and specify how you want returned values to be formatted.
 This scenario doesn’t require Headers.